cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

   Thus, in both cases, `pBonded(hp,val) >= Token(Power(cc,hi,val))` and `pBonded(hp,val) - Token(Power(cc,hi,val))` consists only of tokens in the process of unbonding.
   The tokens bonded by `val` at height `hp` that were not in the process of unbonding (i.e., `Token(Power(cc,hi,val))`) could not have completely unbonded by block `B` (cf. `ts(he) < ts(hi) + UnbondingPeriod`, *VSC Maturity and Slashing Order*, *Register Maturity Timeliness*, *Unbonding Safety*).
   This means that *exactly* the amount of tokens `Token(Power(cc,hi,val))` is slashed on the provider chain.

+- ***Distribution Invariant***: The first part of the *Distribution Invariant* (i.e., the tokens are eventually minted on the provider chain and then distributed among the validators) follows directly from *Distribution Liveness* and *Distribution Warranty*.
+  The second part of the *Distribution Invariant* (i.e., the total supply of tokens is preserved) follows directly from the *Supply* property of the Fungible Token Transfer protocol (see [ICS 20](../ics-020-fungible-token-transfer/README.md)).